 generative sound environment based on John Cage's Fontana Mix (1958)

-FontanaMixer is a generative sound environment based on John Cage's "Fontana Mix" (1958).
-The original concept of the piece uses a graphical random generator that is supplied with the score.
+The original concept of Cage's piece uses a graphical random generator that is supplied with the score.
 This new version, however, uses realtime sound generation and produces completely unpredictable sonic results which are reflecting Cage's ideas of indeterminacy, chance, and silence.

 random-generated playing instructions for musical improvisation